-• Self and peer evaluation
+- Self and peer evaluation - Discussion, talk and modelling - Feedback all work is marked in line with the school feedback policy and children are aware of how to improve their work - The Learning objective and success criteria are shared and displayed at the start of lessons.

-- Discussion, talk and modelling - Feedback all work is marked in line with the school feedback policy and children are aware of how to improve their work - The Learning objective is shared and displayed at the start of every lesson - Questioning techniques - Plans are adjusted to meet the needs of the pupils, differentiating objectives, resources and support where appropriate - Set individual and challenging targets in English and Mathematics on a regular basis and discuss these with the pupils so that they are involved in the process - Targets are put in the front of English and mathematics books and are used as part of the reading passports.
-Teachers record when the child has met the target.
-This has to be seen 3 times before the target is classed as 'met'.
+- Questioning techniques - Plans are adjusted to meet the needs of the pupils, differentiating objectives, resources and support where appropriate - Set individual and challenging targets in English and Mathematics on a regular basis and discuss these with the pupils so that they are involved in the process - Reading targets are evidenced in reading passports, writing targets are written in the front of English books and Maths assessment cards are used in Maths books to show achievement and gaps.